Tutoring Guidelines K-4

 - Need intervention based on observation and assessment data (see qualified tutoring above)

 - Based on observation and assessment data, need assistance with skill or concept attainment

 - The building principal must approve tutoring (student and teacher).

 - Teachers must put the tutoring student’s names on the building approved form (form title) with their hourly tutoring for reimbursement on a monthly basis.
 Teachers may not declare tutoring hours after the time sheets have been turned in unless approved by an administrator.
-Note: The STAT process is the preference; however, it should not limit a student from receiving tutorial services.
-If a student has not been referred to the STAT, but is in need of tutoring, s/he should be given tutoring opportunities with approval from the building principal.
+Note: The RTI process is the preference; however, it should not limit a student from receiving tutorial services.
+If a student has not been referred to the RTI team, but is in need of tutoring, s/he should be given tutoring opportunities with approval from the building principal.

 - District-approved assessments, as determined by the building principal, should be given to each student tutoring to check for learning progress.

 - Other examples of student improvement (teacher observation, etc), as approved by the building principal, may also be used for accountability.